Danube Swabians: Language

 The Danube Swabian language is only nominally Swabian (Shwovish, as it was referred to locally).
-In reality, it contains elements or many dialects of the original German settlers, mainly Swabian, Franconian, Bavarian, Pfälzisch, Alsatian, and Alemannic, as well as Austro-Hungarian administrative and military jargon.
+In reality, it contains elements or many dialects of the original German settlers, mainly Swabian, East Franconian, Bavarian, Pfälzisch, Alsatian, and Alemannic, as well as Austro-Hungarian administrative and military jargon.
 Loanwords from Hungarian, Serbian, or Romanian are especially common regionally regarding cuisine and agriculture, but also regarding dress, politics, place names, and sports.
 Other cultures of influence include Serbian and Croatian, Russian (for communist concepts), Romanian, Turkish (Hambar), English (for football), and general Balkan and South Slavic loanwords like Kukuruts (corn).
 The plural of loanwords is in most cases formed in the Shwovish way.
 Conjunctions and adverbs from the respective contact languages may be integrated as well.

-In Baranya the Stiffolderish Shwovish is its own Dialect.
+In Baranya, the Stiffolderish Shwovish is its own dialect.

 Many German words used by speakers of Danube Swabian dialects may sound archaic.
 To the ear of a Standard German speaker, the Danube Swabian dialect sounds like what it is: a mix of southwestern German dialects from the 18th century with many strange words from other languages.
 Due to relative isolation and differing proximities to nearby German speakers (Austrians and Transylvanian Saxons), the language varies considerably, with speakers able to distinguish inhabitants of neighboring villages by the words they use for such things as marmalade (Leckwaar and Schleckle being two variants), or by how many (usually Hungarian) loanwords they employ.
 This even applied to verb conjugations.
 For example, the German verb "haben" was conjugated as "han" in Sankt Hubert and as "hava" In Mramorak, although both were in Banat.
 Herman Ruediger, a German sociologist, reports that in his trips throughout the Bačka in the 1920s, he noted that Danube Swabians from widely separated villages had to use standard high German to communicate with each other because their speech was so different.
 This was particularly true for towns like Esseg (Osijek) where Shwoveh were thoroughly mixed with majority Croatians.
 For instance, the ethnic Germans of Esseg were so thoroughly assimilated with Croatia that their Shwovish or 'Essekerish' could only be understood by those who also spoke Croatian or Serbian.

+Cuisine

+Danube Swabian cuisine includes recipes brought with them from Germany but also includes regional dishes that were adopted into the Danube Swabian repertoire.
+Common foods include chicken paprikasch, goulash, spätzle, kipfel, caramel and walnut wafers called Oblaten, sarma, apple strudel, pumpkin strudel, cheese strudel, schaum rolle, djuvec, stuffed peppers and plum dumplings, distinctive Banater bratwurst, among others.